-i.
-Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates deliverables included on the invoice were received by the District.

-Performance: Observed the 5 disbursements matched the related original invoice/billing statements.
+- i.
+Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates deliverables included on the invoice were received by the District. - Performance: Observed the 5 disbursements matched the related original invoice/billing statements and noted supporting documentation that indicated receipt of deliverables.